 Storyline was based off the structure of an Otomi pattern, but created with only linework, which gives it a softer appeal.
 Similar to Bloom, I was interested in combining classics, but with Storyline I was mixing and matching structure and technique, rather than motifs.

 H&W: How do you envision these patterns might be styled in a home?

 EI: I love the idea of mixing translucent textures like this side table and raw wood with Storyline.
 It has a softness that would pair well with quieter company.
-I can imagine lounging on this, pouring coffee from here while I craft my story from the drawings on the wall.
+I can imagine lounging on a sofa, pouring coffee from here while I craft my story from the drawings on the wall.